alexandru/alexn.org/docs/privacy-policy.md

 The collected email addresses are used solely to deliver notifications on new articles being published.

 Read [Mailchimp's Privacy Policy](https://mailchimp.com/legal/privacy/#3._Privacy_for_Contacts){:target="_blank",rel="nofollow"}.

+## Commenting

+This `alexn.org` website uses a self-hosted [Isso commenting](https://posativ.org/isso/){:target="_blank"} server and widget for allowing comments on articles.

+The commenting widget collects your name, email, and website.
+Your email is for being notified in case of replies (optional feature), or for being contacted by the author, but only related to your comments.
+Your website is optionally collected in case you want to show to other readers who you are.
+This data, collected via the commenting widget, is only used for displaying and reacting to comments on the website.
+It will not be used for any other purpose, or given to any third-party.

 ## Cloudflare